 A doula is not intended to replace your birth partner.
 In fact, one of my main goals is to help you and your partner work together to achieve your birth goals and I can help facilitate that.
 It is also nice to have a person there to relieve your partner for restroom breaks, dinner breaks, and space to process everything that is happening.
 I want your birth to be the best possible experience for you both!

 Absolutely.
-I myself had a medicated birth and I found my doula to be invaluable.
 In the case of a medicated birth, some providers may only want to place an epidural until a certain dilation has been met.
 It helps to have someone there to help process all of the information that is being passed and to have someone who is there just for you.
 In the case of a cesarean birth, I can help explain what is happening as the birth unfolds.
 I can offer support to your partner and stay with you while the partner is with the baby or vice versa.
 At this time only AMC and North Fulton give the ability to have more than one support person in the room at the time of a cesarean birth and it is at the discretion of the anesthesiologist.
 But lets not forget the prenatal and postpartum periods in which a doula has a lot to offer!

 Midwives are trained medical professionals whereas doulas are not.
 Midwives are trained to work with birthing people prenatally, delivers babies, and to work with birthing persons during the postpartum period.
 Doulas are there for mental, emotional, physical, and informational support.